gazebosim/gz-gui/examples/standalone/marker/README.md

 ## Execute Instructions

-Launch ign gazebo unpaused then from the build directory above:
+Launch gz sim unpaused then from the build directory above:

     ./marker